Much will depend on the quality of life you want in the future and how much you saved to date.

 - Do you expect to continue with hobbies, associations or memberships?

-All of these things can impact how much you will need to save to be satisfied with your retirement.
+All of these things can affect how much you will need to save to be satisfied with your retirement.
+A great place to start understanding how much you might want to save into your pension is the Creative Pension Trust Member Portal.

 What’s a good target to aim for?